Course Catalog

 5 units

-Introduces the cultural, biological, interpersonal, and cognitive processes of adult development and aging.
-Class discusses how each of these processes promotes stability and change as adults experience adulthood, reflect on their lives, and prepare for death.
-Prerequisite(s): courses 3 or 100 and course 10.
+Overview of the cultural, societal, biological, interpersonal, and cognitive processes of adult development and aging.
+Class discusses how each of these contexts and processes promotes stability and change as adults experience adulthood, reflect on their lives, and prepare for death.
+Prerequisite(s): PSYC 10 and PSYC 100.

 PSYC 104